10 Essential Mobile App KPIs and Engagement Metrics (and How to Use Them)

 Dear reader: This blog post made its original debut in Appboy’s Relate Magazine.
 Pocket its pearls of wisdom, and then for more information, check out our new Cross-Channel Engagement Difference Report!

 As a mobile marketer, you’re a relationship builder.
 And like any relationship you invest in, you want to get a sense of how things are going.
 Are you and the other party—in this case, those who have downloaded and use your app—both getting what you want out of the relationship?
 What’s working, what’s not?
-The following mobile metrics formulas and mobile app KPIs will help you measure the impact of the hard work you put in to develop your audience.
+The following mobile metrics formulas and mobile app KPIs will help you measure the impact of your customer engagement strategy.

 1. Retention Rate